ubc-cpsc455-2024S/project-11_movie_mavericks/README.md

 ## Team Members

-- Person 1: one sentence about you!
+- Adwait Kulkarni: I run marathons!
 - Person 2: one sentence about you!
 - Person 3: one sentence about you!
 - Person 4: one sentence about you!